pandoc-ext/diagram/README.md

     override the default executable name listed in the table above.

+    Use a list to pass additional arguments to the executable.
+    E.g., `execpath: ['xelatex' '-halt-on-error']` will use
+    `xelatex` as the executable and pass `-halt-on-error` as the first argument.

   + `package`: if this option is set then the filter will try to `require` a Lua package with the given name.
 If the operation is successful, then the result will be used as the compiler